-The demise of Tiswas meant the subsequent hole in the schedule would inevitably have to be filled by lesser shows trying hard to be spontaneous with the odd shock, as contrived as Tiswas was inspired.
-It wasn't going to happen and to be honest no one really tried.
+The demise of Tiswas meant the subsequent hole in the schedule would inevitably have to be filled by lesser shows trying hard to be spontaneous with the odd shock.
+As contrived as Tiswas was inspired.
+A worthy successor wasn't going to happen and to be honest no one really tried.
 Granada's Mersey Pirate and Fun Factory both came and went, while other ITV regions tried with their own ideas of what Saturday mornings should now look like, with TVS's Number 73 the only show willing to take a chance to be different enough.

 Sammarco left after the first series and it would be up to Hindle and Evans to keep in check his replacement, Gilbert the Alien, a Spitting Image created puppet played by Phil Cornwall.
 The second series would have more studio based material than the first, but would still have plenty of music guests.

 Luring Big Audio Dynamite to do the theme was a good move and probably persuaded other acts that maybe this show was not a waste of time and many of the scene's big names appeared with the usual newcomers.

 Unfortunately for the human hosts it was the milk-